casey-mott/flask-ui-ml-model-eval/README.md

 # flask-ui-ml-model-eval
-Flask web UI for evaluating machine learning models
+Flask web UI for evaluating machine learning classification models

 # Preface
-Machine Learning classification is unnecessarily complex for basic applications or use cases.
+Machine learning classification is unnecessarily complex for basic applications or use cases.
 This application attempts to provide a sample a non code solution to implementing the basic ML classification models:

 1. Logistic Regression
 2. Naive Bayes